merthidayetoglu/CommBench/test_coll/README.md

 We made benchmarking *standard* collective communication functions easy with **an extension to CommBench for standard collectives**.
 The main purpose of this test is providing a baseline for *nonstandard* collectives, such as those provided by CommBench.

-The collective tests is designed so that one can use CommBench's Make files and run scripts in the ```CommBench/scripts``` folder with minimal changes.
+The collective tests is designed so that one can use the ```main.cpp``` herein with minimal changes to the CommBench's Make files and run scripts in the ```CommBench/scripts``` folder.
 There is a total of five required command line parameters as
 ```cpp
 mpirun ./CommBench library pattern count warmup numiter
 ```